INN/docs/staffing/member-site-setup.md

-## Setup Process for Each Member Site
+# Setup Process for Each Member Site

-You now have the INN Largo Umbrella Network set up on your computer!
+You've probably [just installed the largo-umbrella](/onboarding/largo-umbrella-setup.md) or [updated your database](database-reload.md)!
+Huzzah!

 However, you'll need to do a brief setup for **each** member site you work with.